whobbes22/the-hood/README.md

 ## Technologies used:
 - HTML
 - Java Script
+- CSS

 ## Setup:
 - Clone repository to your desktop
 - Navigate to the top level of the directory
 - open index.html into browser of your choice
-- Enter a number in the input field and hit go
+- Enter a number in the input field and hit any of the buttons.

 ## Known bugs:
-*N/A*
+- when picking reverse it will reverse every character instead of the word (some may consider this a feature)

 ## Copyright and license:
 Code Copyright 2023 Joseph Wahbeh under the MIT License